The Best Time To Visit Cozumel: A Month By Month Guide

 February in Cozumel

-The heat starts to kick up in February, getting slightly warmer than January.
+The heat starts to kick up in February, getting slightly warmer than in January.

 February is also a great time for snorkeling, as the water is particularly clear and you can see everything you’re looking for.

-Key events in February: Carnival – A lively and colorful celebration that takes place in February or March, just before the start of Lent.
-The event features parades, live music, dancing, and traditional costumes.
+Key events in February: Carnival – A lively celebration that takes place in late February /early March, just before the start of Lent.
+Expect colorful parades, live music, dancing, and lots of traditional costumes!

 March in Cozumel